Castro Alves: Passage through Bahia

-In Salvador, the couple stayed at the Hotel Figueiredo, in the city's center, in response to Castro Alves' desire that they be noticed, an affront to Bahia's society; but soon the actress, with love fading, expressed her desire to return to the stage and the two transferred to Quinta da Boa Vista, where the hospital of Dr. Alves was located and where the family lived for a few years (at that time the house was abandoned, after the death of Castro Alves' father).
+In Salvador, the couple stayed at the Hotel Figueiredo, in the city's center, in response to Castro Alves's desire that they be noticed, an affront to Bahia's society; but soon the actress, with love fading, expressed her desire to return to the stage and the two transferred to Quinta da Boa Vista, where the hospital of Dr. Alves was located and where the family lived for a few years (at that time the house was abandoned, after the death of Castro Alves's father).
 Eugênia began to perform in a company that operated at the São João Theatre: there she debuted on 20 June 1867, and both she and the poet were applauded for the verses they recited, repeating the success of Recife there.

 On 7 September, the play Gonzaga premiered, with Eugênia in the lead role, and the success achieved was so great that the actress received a silver crown for her merits.
 Afrânio Peixoto described that moment in 1917: "Finally, on 7 September, Gonzaga takes the stage, with Eugênia in the role of Maria, a memorable literary festival that definitively consecrated Castro Alves, crowned in an open scene, in the delirium of the crowd that carried him in its arms to a feast and then to his house, always amid ovations".
 Their popularity increased, but the ardor that had united them in Pernambuco, especially on the part of the actress, diminished: in Castro Alves, jealousy grew, which was the reason for fights and violent scenes; Eugênia wanted to travel to Rio de Janeiro and Castro Alves decided to transfer to São Paulo, where some friends were already active at the Law College and where Eugênia would be unfaithful to him.